davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/guide/OpenCPI_zrf8_48dr_Developers_Guide.rst

 .. note::

-   **The** :ref:`dev-Component-Unit-Test-results-table-label` **section in the APPENDIX contains the verfication test results of the zrf8_48dr board.**
+   **The** :ref:`dev-Component-Unit-Test-results-table` **section in the APPENDIX contains the verfication test results of the zrf8_48dr board.**

 ..

 **IMPLEMENTATION:**

 #.
-Be sure that the :ref:`dev-Install-and-Deploy-with-DP-enabled-label` section has been implemented, specifically the **Populate the sd-card artifacts** step.
+Be sure that the :ref:`dev-Install-and-Deploy-with-DP-enabled` section has been implemented, specifically the **Populate the sd-card artifacts** step.

 #.
-Execute the :ref:`dev-Standalone-Mode-setup-label` section.
+Execute the :ref:`dev-Standalone-Mode-setup` section.

 #.
 Run DP application: ``testbias``